Venue: County Hall, Worcester

 · Secondary Teacher conference: Stephen Pett

 NATRE had divided the Country into regions and appointed an RE Ambassador in each region.
 Chris Giles was the Ambassador for the West Midlands and helped support local groups so that every teacher can join a support group within a half an hour drive.
 Culham st Gabriel was supporting the Ambassadors and a strategy was being developed.
-Teachers could apply for grants to set up a local group and would receive cover for one day a month.
+Teachers could apply for grants to set up a local group.
+Chris Giles received one days cover a month for the role.

 Stephen Pett had met with Margaret James from the Diocese and they would co-ordinate their efforts.